 - Support the rural secondary and county road aid programs and continuation of the 22.2% allocation of the state gasoline tax revenue for rural roads.

-- Support the creation of a Kentucky water resource management program that will create, support, and advocate a coordinated effort to manage water resource projects across the Commonwealth.
+- Support the Kentucky Water Resources Board and advocate a coordinated effort to manage water resource projects across the Commonwealth.